kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

     data["reasoning_effort"] = "minimal"
 ```

-For openAI I used the `gpt-5-nano` model in the example because it is the least expensive model that OpenAI currently provides (currently at 5 cents for 1 million tokens).
-However, if you do not set the reasoning_effort to minimal, it will use at least 50% more tokens and take 5-10x longer to complete.
+For OpenAI I used the `gpt-5-nano` model in the example because it’s the least expensive model that OpenAI currently provides (currently at 5 cents for 1 million tokens).
+However, if you don’t set the reasoning_effort to minimal, it will use at least 50% more tokens and take 5–10× longer to complete.
 We set the temperature to 0.3 on other models because we want to have a mostly grounded response with a smaller chance of hallucinating.

 ```python
 # Send the HTTP request to OpenAI